 2. Take toys along

-When you’ve got a toddler, the fresh air and outside views can’t always be enough to keep them happy.
+When you have a toddler, the fresh air and outside views can’t always be enough to keep them happy.
 So it would help if you took along some toys to entertain your toddler when they’re bored.

 The good idea is to keep a few toys exclusively for stroller time.
 Look for activity-based toys to keep your toddler’s mind occupied, like Play-Doh, magnetic color pads and puzzles, and interactive books.

-One problem in this scenario could be your toddler dropping their toy on the floor and forcing you to stop and pick it up repeatedly.
+One problem in this scenario could be your toddler dropping their toy on the floor and forcing you to repeatedly stop and pick it up.
 Of course, we all know how that’s one of their favorite games.

 So, you can get some attachable toys specially made for the stroller.
-These toys will attach to the stroller in a way that your baby won’t be able to drop them.
+These toys will attach to the stroller, so your baby won’t be able to drop them.